-Revie ews Strategy Description ELEMENTS Monitor Strategy's Expected Result/Impact rmat Summative Nov Jan Mar June 1) All faculty and staff are supplied with catalog listings of training available through ESC 6 and ESC 12 as well as the ESC website.
-Principal Teachers attend training as evidenced by Certificates of Completion $\checkmark$ $\checkmark$ $\checkmark$ 2) Highly effective training and professional development opportunities are provided in in-service meetings before school Principal and Superintendent Sign in sheets demonstrating participation. ~ $\checkmark$ ~ 3) Cover registration cost & travel expenses to attend professional development that is identified as needed by faculty members and administrators.
-Principal and Business Office Records of Purchase Orders to cover the cost of travel, meals, and registration. $\checkmark$ $\checkmark$ ~ 4) Mentors are assigned to first-year teachers to support their acclimation to the teaching profession and campus.
-Principal and Mentor Teachers Mentor and Mentee feedback and PDAS Evaluation of new teacher. $\checkmark$ $\checkmark$ $\checkmark$ 5) Teachers are encouraged to engage in professional development that will keep them current and knowledgeable of best practices within their teaching field (time off, paid registration fees, etc.) Principal and Teachers.
-Certificates of Completion for training attended. ~ $\checkmark$ ~ 6) Teachers will use Data to determine the best staff development to improve their instruction and increase student achievement.
-Principal and Teachers STAAR Test student performance on targeted TEKS. \ $\checkmark$ ~ 7) Staff will cultivate personal learning networks related to effective teaching practices, school culture.
-Principal PDAS documentation $\checkmark$ $\checkmark$ $\checkmark$ 8) Teachers are encouraged to join and participate in content-area professional organizations with related training.
-Principal and Teachers Certificates of Membership and Completion of training $\checkmark$ $\checkmark$ ~ $\checkmark$ = Accomplished $\rightarrow$ = - Continue/Modify = Considerable Some Progress = No Progress = Disc ontinue e
+Reviews Strategy Description ELEMENTS Monitor Strategy's Expected Result/Impact ormativ Summative Nov Jan Mar June 1) All faculty and staff are supplied with catalog listings of training available through ESC 6 and ESC 12 as well as the ESC website.
+Principal Teachers attend training as evidenced by Certificates of Completion 100% 100% 100% 2) Highly effective training and professional development opportunities are provided in inservice meetings before school Principal and Superintendent Sign in sheets demonstrating participation.
+35% 50% 75% 3) Cover registration cost & travel expenses to attend professional development that is identified as needed by faculty members and administrators.
+Principal and Business Office Records of Purchase Orders to cover the cost of travel, meals, and registration.
+35% 50% 75% 4) Mentors are assigned to first-year teachers to support their acclimation to the teaching profession and campus.
+Principal and Mentor Teachers Mentor and Mentee feedback and PDAS Evaluation of new teacher.
+35% 50% 75% 5) Teachers are encouraged to engage in professional development that will keep them current and knowledgeable of best practices within their teaching field (time off, paid registration fees, etc.) Principal and Teachers.
+Certificates of Completion for training attended.
+35% 50% 75% 6) Teachers will use Data to determine the best staff development to improve their instruction and increase student achievement.
+Principal and Teachers STAAR Test student performance on targeted TEKS.
+35% 50% 75% 7) Staff will cultivate personal learning networks related to effective teaching practices, school culture.
+Principal T-TESS Evidence 35% 50% 75% 8) Teachers are encouraged to join and participate in content-area professional organizations with related training.
+Principal and Teachers Certificates of Membership and Completion of training 100% 100% 100%

+= Accomplished = Continue/Modify = No Progress = Discontinue